-The process by which adults are baptized is best described as a Journey of Faith.
+The process by which adults are baptized is OCIA- the ORDER OF CHRISTIAN INITIATION OF ADULTS.
 Catholics believe that conversion to Jesus Christ is a lifelong and ongoing process.
-Participants in Journey of Faith are invited to become disciples of Jesus Christ through prayer and worship, the Word of God, and fellowship with members of our community.
+Participants in OCIA are invited to become disciples of Jesus Christ through prayer and worship, the Word of God, and fellowship with members of our community.
 Through a gradual training in the Christian way of life, the unbaptized come to know Jesus Christ through the Catholic Christian community and they learn to live as Jesus’ disciples as participants in the mission of Jesus Christ in the world today.

 A Step-by-Step Look